-The first method with the parameters in Table \ref{CMI-parameters} gives theoretical upper limits for the masses.
+The first method, which uses the parameters in Table \ref{CMI-parameters}, provides theoretical upper limits for the masses.
 The differences between these upper limits and the ``realistic'' masses would be very large for heavy quark multiquark states.
-This can be seen, for example, from the results for conventional hadrons and the $cs\bar{c}\bar{s}$ tetraquark states \cite{Wu:2016gas}.
-A possible idea to remedy the deviations is to appropriately include a color-electric term in the Hamiltonian of the CMI model \cite{Karliner:2014gca,Weng:2019ynv}.
-The second method gives more reasonable results than the first one, but it suffers from the problem to choose the reference scale.
+This can be observed, for example, in the results for conventional hadrons and the $cs\bar{c}\bar{s}$ tetraquark states \cite{Wu:2016gas}.
+A possible means of remedying the deviations is to include a color-electric term appropriately in the Hamiltonian of the CMI model \cite{Karliner:2014gca,Weng:2019ynv}.
+The second method yields more reasonable results than the first one, but it suffers from the problem of selecting the reference scale.
 For example, the threshold of the $J/\psi\phi$ channel leads to a lower mass $X(4140)$ than that of $D_s^+D_s^-$ does \cite{Wu:2016gas}.
-If the state has a mixed structure of $(c\bar{s})_{8_c}(\bar{c}s)_{8_c}$ and $(c\bar{s})_{1_c}(\bar{c}s)_{1_c}$ where the separation between $c$ and $\bar{s}$ is small and the distance between $c\bar{s}$ and $\bar{c}s$ is large, the choice to take $D_s^{(*)+}D_s^{(*)-}$ as a reference system to estimate the tetraquark masses is more natural, although the resulting tetraquark mass is problably still lower than the measured one.
-In the $cc\bar{n}\bar{n}$ case, the threshold one may use is only for the $D^{(*)}D^{(*)}$ channel.
-However, when $cc$ can be seen as a diquark with small spatial separation, taking such a threshold as a reference scale seems not a good choice.
-The $T_{cc}$ mass (about 100 MeV below the $DD^*$ threshold) is probably also underestimated.
+If the state has a mixed structure of $(c\bar{s})_{8_c}(\bar{c}s)_{8_c}$ and $(c\bar{s})_{1_c}(\bar{c}s)_{1_c}$, where the separation between $c$ and $\bar{s}$ is small and the distance between $c\bar{s}$ and $\bar{c}s$ is large, the choice to use $D_s^{(*)+}D_s^{(*)-}$ as a reference system to estimate the tetraquark masses is more natural, even though the resulting tetraquark mass is problably still lower than the measured one.
+In the $cc\bar{n}\bar{n}$ case, the threshold that may be used is only for the $D^{(*)}D^{(*)}$ channel.
+However, when $cc$ can be considered as a diquark with a small spatial separation, using such a threshold as a reference scale appears to not be a good choice.
+The $T_{cc}$ mass (approximately 100 MeV below the $DD^*$ threshold) will probably also be underestimated.